 Spotting scope buyer's guide

-Our spotting scope buyer's guide provides you with information to help you choose a spotting scope and help you understand spotting scope specifications.
+Our spotting scope buyer's guide provides you with information to help you in choosing a spotting scope, and will help you understand spotting scope specifications.

-The information below will explore the difference between spotting scopes, monoculars, and binoculars and help you choose the perfect scope to suit your needs.
+The information below will explore the difference between spotting scopes, monoculars, binoculars and telescopes, and help you choose the perfect scope to suit your needs.
 We'll also guide you through the technical information about spotting scopes to help you choose the best spotting scope specification for you.

 Why choose a spotting scope?